absynthe/lake-formation-workshop/README.md

 #### Exploring the data lake with Athena

-1. Navigate to the Glue console.
+1. Navigate to the Lake Formation console.

 2. Navigate to Databases on the left panel and select `lf_db`.